 Now image you are playing the piano, and as you progress through the piece the phone rings, you forget the next section of music, and have to stop playing.
 For some reason, this music you have played so many times before seems foreign to you.
 After a good five minutes, you remember the chord structure and melody and feel silly for forgetting it.
 At this point, do you continue where you left off five minutes ago, or do you start over?
 After such a large interruption it makes more sense to restart.
 There is no way to regain the continuity of the performance without starting from the beginning.
 Same with computers.

 Depending on a large variety of factors, your device might run into such a big problem that the only recourse is to restart.
 After a restart, the code can begin again, hopefully without running into the same problem again.

 Do We Really Need To Know?

-Finally, rebooting is usually the easiest and fastest option for restoring hardware functionality.
-Most of the time it doesn’t matter what caused the issue because of the time and expense required to find out.
+Finally, rebooting is usually the easiest and fastest option for restoring hardware and software functionality.
+Most of the time it doesn’t matter what caused the issue because it is expensive and time-consuming to find out.
 If, however, after a reboot the problem happens again, then it is time to dig deep and use more advanced troubleshooting techniques.